 USEPA issued a modification to the Pompton Lakes Works facility RCRA permit on June 22, 2015 to remove mercury impacted soils and sediment from Pompton Lake.
-The remedy encompasses four areas consisting of approximately 40 acres.
-The areas identified in the permit modification include upland soils between Rotary Park and the lake, the lake bottom adjacent to Rotary Park, and the lake bottom at two downstream locations.
-A map depicting these areas is provided above.
+The remedy encompassed four areas consisting of approximately 40 acres.
+The areas identified in the permit modification included upland soils between Rotary Park and the lake, the lake bottom adjacent to Rotary Park, and the lake bottom at two downstream locations.
+A map depicting these areas is provided below.

 Monitoring Program Data View Archives